 When we came home, it was time for him to address the growths that were getting bigger on his arm and side.
 He found out that it was Kaposi Sarcoma and started chemotherapy treatments.
 This is when our relationship started to hit a bumpy stage.
 Dion was not one to over-share information but I am one who wants to know what is going on, what the doctors said, what’s next, how’re you feeling, when’s your next appointment, etc. He didn’t share details and I wanted them.
 That made me a nag in his eyes and it made him a brick wall in my eyes.

-For both of us resentments grew until being home together was near torture.
-Although I argued that this was “the ‘worse’ in ‘for better or worse’”, it was clear that this was something we could not overcome.
+For both of us resentment grew until going home and seeing each other was near torture.
+Although I argued that this was ‘the worse’ in ‘for better or worse’, it was clear that this was something that we could not overcome.
 We broke up in September of 2008.
 In October of 2008, instead of celebrating my 40th birthday (dinner with the boys aside), I moved into a new apartment.

 There were a few rough months there.
 We didn’t talk to each other often and I resented that he was spending so much time with the friends I introduced him to.
 When we did talk, we would mention ever so briefly that we missed being together, but never talked about reconciliation.
 He came over to the new apartment for dinner and movies a few times.
 I missed him and I missed us; the GOOD us, the FUN us, the loving us.

 On March 11, he called to tell me he was in St. Vincent’s hospital with a case of pneumonia and that Thomas called 911 to get him there.
 That was March 11 when he called.
 From that day forward I was at the hospital every day; sometimes going on my lunch break and then again after work.
 It seemed like his room was always filled with guests.
 At one point, I think there were 8 of us behind the curtain laughing and talking.